Research Associate Visa Sponsorship Jobs in North Carolina

 Which visa types are most common for research associate roles in North Carolina?

-The H-1B is the most common visa for research associate positions that require a specific bachelor's degree or higher in a relevant field, such as biology, chemistry, or biomedical science.
+The H-1B visa is the most common visa for research associate positions that require a specific bachelor's degree or higher in a relevant field, such as biology, chemistry, or biomedical science.
 Academic and nonprofit research institutions may also file under the H-1B cap-exempt pathway.
 F-1 OPT and STEM OPT extensions are frequently used by recent graduates before employer-sponsored petitions are filed.

 Which cities in North Carolina have the most research associate sponsorship jobs?